metrorailings/OwlBlog/content/posts/week-5-circa-picks.md

 Sean Payton can scheme things offensively to exploit Washington's hodge-podge secondary.
 It would also help if the players come into the game with a little more fire in their bellies after suffering an embarrassing loss at the hands of the Giants last week.

 **Washington covers if**
-their defensive line plays at such a frantic level that Winston and company can't really do much to exploit Washington's deficiencies along its defensive backfield.
+their defensive line plays with such frantic energy that Winston and company can't really do much to exploit Washington's deficiencies along its defensive backfield.
+Hard to see happening when all their games this season seems to indicate that the defensive front is regressing instead of improving.